PedroPhub/multinational-retail-data-centralisation577/README.md

 This class will connect with and upload data to databases.

 ### SQL_database_schema folder
 Contains SQL statements that establishes a star-based schema of the database, ensuring that the columns are of the correct data types.

+### data_querying folder
+Contains SQL statements that extract the data requested in tasks 1 to 9 for the milestone 4 of this project.